Part 2: Calibration & Imaging of J1849+3024

 print('Peak %6.3f Jy/beam, rms %6.4f mJy/beam, S/N %6.0f' % (peak, rms*1e3, peak/rms))

-If we look at the amplitude and phase versus uv distance plots again, we can see that the discrepant amplitudes we saw have come back in line and only a very small proportion of data is still mis-calibrated.
-This bad data shouldn't make much of a difference but you can flag it if you'd like.
+If we examine the amplitude and phase versus uv distance plots again, we can see that the discrepant amplitudes we observed have aligned, and only a very small proportion of the data remains miscalibrated.
+This bad data shouldn't significantly affect the results, but you can flag it if you wish.

 5E.
 Apply solutions to the target